lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 - `Shortcodes`: Adds custom shortcodes to the MCE editor.
 - `SVG Icons`: Adds a library of SVG icons to the theme.
 - `Theme:`: Handles the theme's setup and configuration.
-- `TinyMCE`: Adds custom styles to the TinyMCE editor.
 - `Widgets`: Registers the theme's widgets and sidebars.

 ## Build Setup